bob16795/markup/README.md

 - output_nodule: the module containing the formatter
 - output: the file to output to relative to the source code
 - ignore: if defined the document is ignored
-- use: include a document (can be multiple split by ;)
+- use: include a document (can be multiple split by ;) can include path but is relative to the base document

 #### special